-Examination Venues must provide a suitable examination room which is appropriate and does not disadvantage or advantage candidates in any way.
-A quiet room, which is adequately heated, with desks, chairs and the required equipment must be available in order for GA to conduct the TIE examinations.
+Centres must ensure that a suitable examination room is provided which is appropriate and does not disadvantage or advantage Candidates in any way.
+A quiet room, which is adequately heated, with desks, chairs and the required equipment must be available in order to conduct the Test of Interactive English examinations.

-The examination room must be large enough to seat the number of candidates registered for the examination session, i.e. suitable to seat two or three candidates and the Examiner in the Spoken TIE examination and maintaining a minimum distance of 1.25 metres between each candidate in the Written TIE examination.
+The examination room must be large enough to seat the number of Candidates registered for the examination session, i.e. suitable to seat two or three Candidates and the Interlocutor in the Spoken Test of Interactive English examination and maintaining a minimum distance of 1.25 metres between each Candidate in the Written Test of Interactive English examination.

-A suitable waiting area must be available for candidates to be seated prior to their examination.
-This waiting area is supervised at all times and candidates must not re-enter the waiting area after their examination.
-This minimises the potential for candidate collusion, cheating or other forms of malpractice.
+Centres must also ensure that a suitable waiting area is provided for Candidates to be seated prior to their examinations.
+This waiting area should be supervised at all times and Candidates should not re-enter this waiting area after their examinations.
+This stipulation is in order to minimise the potential for Candidate collusion, cheating or other forms of malpractice.

-The authorised GA Representative will also ensure that the venue has suitable access, in line with Disability Discrimination and Diversity & Equality law and regulations and any other local laws and regulations which apply.
+Centres must also ensure that the premises have suitable access, in line with Disability Discrimination and Diversity & Equality law and regulations and any other local laws and regulations which apply.

-Premises used as independent venues for examination delivery will meet the above requirements.
+Gatehouse Awards will ensure that premises used as independent venues for examination delivery meet the above requirements.